OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_local_ds.rst

    #.
 Run the playbooks.
    #.
 Verify the installation.

-.. important:: This tutorial was designed and tested using Ubuntu 24.04 or 22.04 for all servers involved (i.e. OpenNebula Front-end and Hypervisor nodes) using a virtual environment with `Poetry <https://python-poetry.org/>`__ .
+.. important:: This tutorial was designed and tested using Ubuntu 24.04 and 22.04 for all servers involved (i.e. OpenNebula Front-end and Hypervisor nodes) using a virtual environment with `Poetry <https://python-poetry.org/>`__ .
 For information on other installation methods and OSes, please refer to the `OneDeploy Wiki <https://github.com/OpenNebula/one-deploy/wiki>`__.

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^